cloudintelligenceworkshop/cloudintelligenceworkshop.github.io/README.md

 <br />
 The static heroes are dependent on the Parallax library.

-An exception is the hero for 2021 which has a video with an image default.
-If the new hero is just an image, then link to a non-existant video would be the easiest way, code-wise, to show an image instead.
+Also, if the new hero is just an image, then link to a non-existant video would be the easiest way, code-wise, to show an image instead.
 There is room for improvement here.
 <br />
 ---------------------------------